If you’ve ever wondered if a penny saved today will really be worth a lot more than a penny saved tomorrow, then take a look at this simple math:

 When comparing high yield savings accounts, be sure to check the initial deposit requirements, minimum balance requirements to earn interest and the monthly fees.

 Level 2: Short-Term Cash

 Now it’s time to match your employer contributions.
 You’ll want to contribute what your employer is willing to match for free to your 401(k).
 If you're unsure of what the minimum contribution is to qualify for the full match, your human resources department or plan administrator should be able to help.

 Level 4: Roth IRA

 Next, start funding- and try to fully fund- a Roth IRA.
 Contributions are made with after-tax dollars and can be withdrawn at any time.
 Just be sure to understand how much you can take out without incurring a penalty.
 Once you reach 59 ½, all withdrawals are tax-free.
-Additionally, unlike a traditional IRA that requires minimum withdrawals at age 70 ½, there is no mandatory distribution age with a Roth IRA.
-To find out the eligibility requirements for a Roth IRA, click here.
+Additionally, unlike a traditional IRA that requires minimum withdrawals at age 72, there is no mandatory distribution age with a Roth IRA.

 Level 6: Taxable investments